Kuadrant/kuadrant-controller/doc/service-discovery.md

 - **discovery.kuadrant.io/oas-path**: *OPTIONAL* Define a specific path for retrieving the config from the service itself.
 - **discovery.kuadrant.io/oas-name-port**: *OPTIONAL* The port to be used to retrieve the OAS config, if not defined, it will used the first one

-## Service Discovery Labels:
+## Service Discovery Labels
-- **discovery.kuadrant.io/enabled:**: *REQUIRED* true or false, marks the object to be discovered by kuadrant.
+- **discovery.kuadrant.io/enabled**: *REQUIRED* true or false, marks the object to be discovered by kuadrant.

 ## An alternative way to the kuadrant service discovery